Full-time Finance Information (2019 entry)

 The amount graduates pay each month is related to what a graduate earns and not what a graduate owes.

-- Students will only be required to start paying back loans once they have graduated from (or left) university and are earning over £25,000
+- As of 2019 students will only be required to start paying back loans once they have graduated from (or left) university and are earning over £25,000.

 - For example, if you earn £27,000 per annum you will pay back £15 per month